Cleveland Lawyers Help Birth Injury Victims and Their Families

 At Crandall & Pera Law, our team understands the pain and frustration of enduring a traumatic birth.
 Let one of Crandall & Pera Law’s experienced birth injury lawyers meet with you and your family to discuss your case and begin an investigation.
 Let one of our knowledgeable legal professionals work to get you and your family the compensation you so desperately need and deserve.
 Contact us as soon as possible so that we can start helping you protect your rights.
 Please call 877-686-8879 or fill out our convenient contact form to schedule a no-obligation consultation with a Cleveland birth injury attorney who knows how to help.

-Our Cleveland office is located in Fifth Third Center at 600 Superior Avenue, Suite 1300.
+Our Cleveland office is located at 850 Euclid Ave, #1122.
 We are open Monday through Friday from 8:30 AM to 5:00 PM, but please do not hesitate to contact us anytime.